Aarav7162/rssi_location_triangulation/README.md

   - `CALIBRATION_FILE` path to your fingerprint_data.json

 ## Calibration
 1. Place anchors at fixed locations; do not move them.
+Visualize these points on a grid and accordingly configure variables.
 2. Boot the tag (soft-AP) and move it to the grid points you want to calibrate.
 3. Start Blynk and verify anchors report RSSI.
 4. Activate the Python virtual environment and run: